DegreeWorks FAQs

 Please ask your advisor for assistance.
 The first step is to clarify what information you believe is wrong.
 These are the most common problems and courses of action:

-2. After you register to ensure that the courses you selected applied to your requirements like you thought they would.
+- After you register to ensure that the courses you selected applied to your requirements correctly.

 Your degree audit is a tool to provide you with academic information related to your degree progress.
 It displays courses required and completed in your degree program.
 Your transcript is your official university academic record and provides a chronological list of courses completed and other academic information.